eve1243/gymguard/README.md

 git commit -m "Update README with setup instructions"

 # 5. Push everything to the new repo
-git push -u origin main
+git push -u origin main1